 Tectonic Plates Visited

-• "Beware the man who works hard to learn something, learns it, and find himself no wiser than before." - Kurt Vonnegut
+• "Beware of the man who works hard to learn something, learns it, and finds himself no wiser than before."

 Below are the loans and projects that are being currently supported.
 Also listed are the loans that have been supported and repaid.
 Click on the picture to learn more about the projects.

 Earth Science Links

 SI - Metric Units